The Internet is a great way to buy and sell almost anything - even a car bumper. That`s what one seller thought.

 “A box was 2x2 and weighed one pound,” says Ikbal.

 Clearly, not a car bumper.
 Muhammad knew something was not right, so he contacted postal inspectors.

 “It was basically a race.
 What the scammer was hoping is he could deceive Muhammad into returning the money before he realized there was no bumper en route,” says Tom Oullette, a U.S. Postal Inspector.

 The scam was working.

-“He picked a random priority box - filled it with a huge stack of newspapers present it to the post office to get a tracking number,” says Oullette.
+“He picked a random priority box, filled it with a huge stack of newspapers and presented it to the post office to get a tracking number,” says Oullette.